Dans1997/GoL/README.md

-# GoF Template Method
+# GameOfLife-SPartial
+A implementation of the main architecture of game of life in Scala.

 -------------
-Implementação do Game of Life usando o padrão de projeto Template Method, tendo como base a implementação de Breno Xavier.
+Implementação do Game od Life em Scala.
+A primeira versão tem várias falhas de design.
+Este projeto segue fielmente a arquitetura do @rbonifacio/gameOfLifeJ.